Sousastep/SousaFX-rnbo-docs/docs/modding.md

 # Modding

-## Drums
+## Samples

-The drum samples can be changed by replacing the files in the kick, snare, clap, and tom folders in `/SousaFX-rnbo/media/`
+The drum samples, looper alerts, and metronome click can be changed by replacing the files in `/SousaFX-rnbo/media/`

 ## Code